TABLE OF CONTENTS

 - Captivate CAM 1.3 zip package

-Also, please make sure that the “manifest” file is included in the upload!
+- Make sure that the manifest file is included in the .zip file.
 This manifest file contains XML that describes the structure of a course both from a learner’s perspective and from a physical file system perspective and is required for the SCORM to be valid.
-Be sure to test the learning unit and see how it works before releasing the course/unit.
-Press on the magnifying glass on top of your screen to preview the course and its SCORM learning units.
+Be sure to test the learning activity and see how it works before releasing it.
+Press on the Preview course player on top of your screen to preview the course and its SCORM learning units.